threefoldfoundation/tfchain/README.md

 Should you use another wallet/client, the steps might be different, which is fine as long as you use the menmonic given above as seed, as the genesis block stakes and coins are attached to that one.

+### Having multiple wallets
+You will need more tfchaind to support the new tfchainc on the same machine

+- To have multiple wallets on the same system you need to run the tfchaind in different dirs or specify persistent-dir flag, and they should run on different ports
+- Need to use tfchainc gateway connect to the tfchaind rpc address

+#### Running daemons

+First one using the default parameters (in directory `/tmp/net1`) `/tmp/net1 ~> tfchaind --no-bootstrap --network devnet`

+Second daemon using different ports (in directory `/tmp/net2`) `/tmp/net2 ~> tfchaind --no-bootstrap --network devnet --api-addr "localhost:23120" --rpc-addr "localhost:23113"`

+#### Establish gateway between both daemons
+using `gateway connect` we link both daemons together for consensus (on the `rpc-addr`) `~> tfchainc -a "localhost:23120" gateway connect localhost:23110`

 ## technical information